rails/rails/guides/source/active_record_basics.md

 retrieved from a database without writing SQL statements directly and with less overall database access code.

+NOTE: If you are not familiar enough with relational database management systems (rDBMS) or structured query language (SQL), please go through [this tutorial](https://www.w3schools.com/sql/default.asp) (or [this one](http://www.sqlcourse.com/)) or study them by other means.
+Understanding how relational databases work is crucial to understanding Active Records and Rails in general.

 ### Active Record as an ORM Framework

 Active Record gives us several mechanisms, the most important being the ability